newnetdev/NetworkToCode-Class/labs/Ansible_Lab_09B_Core_Config_Module.md

 Add a new play.
 Restrict it to `csr1` and build a single task to add a new loopback interface `Loopback 222` to the device.

+Note: if you already have `provider` in a `group_vars` file, you do not need it in the playbook as shown below too.

 ``` yaml
 ---